-The New Zealand runner Nick Willis has ended his 2015 season on a high by winning the Fifth Avenue Mile race in New York for the third time.
+The New Zealand athlete Nick Willis has won the 5th Avenue Mile in New York city for a fourth time.